m-jahn/CRISPRi-lib-pipe/README.md

 bcl2fastq
 ```

 The gzipped `*.fastq.gz` files will be stored in `./Data/Intensities/BaseCalls/`.
 To merge several lanes or replicates of the same sample into a new `*.fastq.gz` file, run the following script.
-Input and output folder can be specified (default is current directory `./`).
+Input and output folder can be specified with the following optional parameters (the default is current directory `./`):

+- `input_dir` - input directory
+- `output_dir` - - output directory
+- `file_ext` - file extension of the target files (default: `fastq.gz`)

 ```
-cd data/fastq/
-../../source/merge_fastq_files.sh
+source/merge_fastq_files.sh --input_dir data/fastq/ --output_dir data/fastq/
 ```

 #### Step 2: Pipeline for read trimming, mapping and summarizing